Near Leander in Williamson County, Texas — The American South (West South Central)

 2. Council House Fight, Handbook of Texas Online.
 Mrs. Webster and her daughter reportedly escaped from the Comanches while camped near San Antonio to attend a council for prisoner exchange in 1840.
 That meeting in San Antonio culminated in the "Council House Fight".
 Mrs. Webster's son was returned as part of a prisoner exchange after the Council House Fight.
 (Submitted on June 28, 2009, by Richard Denney of Austin, Texas.)

 3. The Great Comanche Raid: Boldest Indian Attack of the Texas Republic, by Donaly E. Brice.
-Brice's book explains how events such as the Webster massacre (in particular the role (Submitted on June 28, 2009, by Richard Denney of Austin, Texas.)
+Brice's book explains how events such as the Webster massacre (Submitted on June 28, 2009, by Richard Denney of Austin, Texas.)

 4. Historical marker for Casas Reales, site of Council House Fight.
 (Submitted on July 7, 2009, by Richard Denney of Austin, Texas.)